nsidc/iceflow/docs/contributing.md

 ## Jupyter Notebooks

-There are Jupyter Notebooks showing `iceflow` functionality under `docs/notebooks/`.
+There are Jupyter Notebooks showing `nsidc-iceflow` functionality under `docs/notebooks/`.

 To get started with developing existing or new notebooks, first install the